yuz0101/aioTrends/README.md

 ```
 7. Amend the settings.json under the folder 'settings'.
 8. Paste proxies to the proxies.txt under the folder 'proxies'.
-9. Get userAgents.json file from [Said-Ait-Driss](https://github.com/Said-Ait-Driss/user-agents) and past it under the folder 'settings'
+9. Get userAgents.json file from [Said-Ait-Driss](https://github.com/Said-Ait-Driss/user-agents) and past it under the folder 'settings'.

 ## Getting Started
 ### II.
 Setup a queries file